Hillsborough Castle Agreement

-The Hillsborough Agreement was an agreement reached in Northern Ireland that allowed the devolution of policing and justice powers to the Northern Ireland Executive.
-The agreement was made on 5 February 2010 and included an agreement on controversial parades and on implementing outstanding matters from the St Andrews Agreement.
-Additionally, it reworked the way in which the Minister of Justice is selected to be chosen with cross-community support rather than through the D'Hondt method used for most other ministers.
+The Hillsborough Agreement was an agreement reached in Northern Ireland that enabled the devolution of policing and justice powers to the Northern Ireland Executive.
+Concluded on 5 February 2010, it also included an provisions on controversial parades and the implementation of outstanding matters from the St Andrews Agreement.
+Additionally, it changed the method for selecting the Minister of Justice, providing for appointment with cross-community support rather than through the D'Hondt method used for most other ministers.

-It was signed at and named after Hillsborough Castle, located in the village of Royal Hillsborough in County Down.
-The Agreements of Sunningdale, Belfast and St Andrews were also negotiated in those places.
+The agreement was signed at, and named after, Hillsborough Castle in the village of Royal Hillsborough, County Down.
+The Sunningdale Agreement, Belfast Agreement, and the St Andrews Agreement were also negotiated in the places from which they took their names.